mui/material-ui/docs/data/base/components/trap-focus/trap-focus.md

 ### Escape the focus loop

-The following demo uses the [`Portal`](/base/react-portal/) component to render a subset of the `TrapFocus` children into a new "subtree" outside of the current DOM hierarchy.
-This way, they are no longer part of the focus loop.
+The following demo uses the [`Portal`](/base/react-portal/) component to render a subset of the `TrapFocus` children into a new "subtree" outside of the current DOM hierarchy, so they are no longer part of the focus loop:

 {{"demo": "PortalTrapFocus.js"}}